-Since 6th April 1988, it has been a legal requirement for all pension schemes to provide members with access to an in-house AVC Scheme.
-The Powys Pension Fund's appointed providers are the Equitable Life Assurance Society, the Standard Life Assurance Company and Prudential plc.
+Since 6 April 1988, it has been a legal requirement for all pension schemes to provide members with access to an in-house AVC Scheme.
+The Powys Pension Fund's appointed providers are the Standard Life Assurance Company, Prudential plc and the Equitable Life Assurance Society, who transferred their business over to Utmost Life and Pensions during the year.
 Members are able to pay contributions into a variety of AVC arrangements offered by the providers, to secure additional pension benefits.
 The AVC investments are excluded from the Pension Fund Accounts.